Accretion disk: Magnetic fields and jets

 When the accretion rate is sub-Eddington and the opacity very high, the standard thin accretion disk is formed.
 It is geometrically thin in the vertical direction (has a disk-like shape), and is made of a relatively cold gas, with a negligible radiation pressure.
 The gas goes down on very tight spirals, resembling almost circular, almost free (Keplerian) orbits.
 Thin disks are relatively luminous and they have thermal electromagnetic spectra, i.e. not much different from that of a sum of black bodies.
 Radiative cooling is very efficient in thin disks.
 The classic 1974 work by Shakura and Sunyaev on thin accretion disks is one of the most often quoted papers in modern astrophysics.
-Thin disks were independently worked out by Lynden-Bell, Pringle and Rees.
+Thin disks were independently worked out by Lynden-Bell, Pringle, and Rees.
 Pringle contributed in the past thirty years many key results to accretion disk theory, and wrote the classic 1981 review that for many years was the main source of information about accretion disks, and is still very useful today.

 A fully general relativistic treatment, as needed for the inner part of the disk when the central object is a black hole, has been provided by Page and Thorne, and used for producing simulated optical images by Luminet and Marck, in which, although such a system is intrinsically symmetric its image is not, because the relativistic rotation speed needed for centrifugal equilibrium in the very strong gravitational field near the black hole produces a strong Doppler redshift on the receding side (taken here to be on the right) whereas there will be a strong blueshift on the approaching side.
 Due to light bending, the disk appears distorted but is nowhere hidden by the black hole.

-When the accretion rate is sub-Eddington and the opacity very low, an ADAF is formed.
+When the accretion rate is sub-Eddington and the opacity very low, an ADAF (advection dominated accretion flow) is formed.
 This type of accretion disk was predicted in 1977 by Ichimaru.
-Although Ichimaru's paper was largely ignored, some elements of the ADAF model were present in the influential 1982 ion-tori paper by Rees, Phinney, Begelman and Blandford.
+Although Ichimaru's paper was largely ignored, some elements of the ADAF model were present in the influential 1982 ion-tori paper by Rees, Phinney, Begelman, and Blandford.